• There are no suggestions because the search field is empty.

 Capitalizing on the accidental can start simply and meaningfully with these steps:

 • Lean in.
-With nearly 1.5 billion residents, China alone has a population about five times the U.S. population.
+With nearly 1.5 billion residents, China alone has about five times the U.S. population.
 In 2020, European ecommerce sales reached 757 billion euros.
-South America spends nearly $1 billion on imports annually.
+South America spends almost $1 billion on imports annually.
 And these numbers continue to rise.
-A simple first strategy is to take your US English marketing content, translate and culturally adapt your message into one to three key target languages, and put up simple landing pages for each language.
+A simple first strategy is to take your US English marketing content, translate and culturally adapt your message into one to three key target languages, and create simple landing pages for each language.
 This simple act will help you attract new customers from around the world.

-Prioritize content such as FAQs and other customer service material, outbound marketing, and inbound sales requests and customer feedback based on your customer base and your industry needs.
+Prioritize content such as FAQs and other customer service material, outbound marketing, inbound sales requests, and customer feedback based on your customer base and industry needs.
 Be aware that translation requirements can differ depending on the type of content.
-If people are posting reviews on Google, you may not have to translate those with a high-quality translation service, Google Translate is probably fine for that.
-But, if you're posting any marketing or legal materials, or anything that may affect your bottom line, you should enlist the help of a quality translation service.
+If people post reviews on Google, you may not have to translate those with a high-quality translation service; Google Translate is fine.
+But, if you're posting any marketing or legal materials or anything that may affect your bottom line, you should enlist the help of a quality translation service.

-Take note of successes and missteps throughout your first campaign to create a refined, repeatable process for expansion into other target countries and markets.
-And always keep an eye open for the moment at which to redirect focus to inbound marketing, a known benefit of strategic, high-quality translation.
+Take note of successes and missteps throughout your first campaign to create a refined, repeatable process for expanding into other target countries and markets.
+Always look for the moment when you can redirect focus to inbound marketing, a known benefit of strategic, high-quality translation.

 • Translate with purpose.
-Find a high-quality translation agency that will adapt your content to cultural norms – your message is of utmost importance and may not benefit from colloquialisms or “tongue-in-cheek” marketing, unless properly translated.
-Other factors critical to proper cultural adaptation include respectful and effective use of images, symbols, even colors.
+Find a high-quality translation agency that will adapt your content to cultural norms.
+Your message is of the utmost importance and may not benefit from colloquialisms or “tongue-in-cheek” marketing unless properly translated.
+Other factors critical to proper cultural adaptation include the respectful and effective use of images, symbols, and even colors.

-Then, think about using any feedback from that group of customers, plus local partners, to inform your global outreach.
-These are the individuals living between two worlds, able to describe exactly what a translated message means, literally and in effect.
+Then, consider using feedback from that group of customers, plus local partners, to inform your global outreach.
+These individuals live between two worlds and can describe precisely what a translated message means, literally and in effect.

 • Look for Resources.
 There are free state and federal resources to help you.
 In Massachusetts, for example, we have Mass Export.
 They provide training sessions, free consulting, and trade shows for networking and support.
-There are trade organizations in all states to help educate businesses on exporting because doing so helps level out the balance of trades, the economic difference between US imports and exports.
+There are trade organizations in all states that help educate businesses on exporting.
+Doing so helps level out the balance of trade and the economic difference between US imports and exports.

-In addition, STEP Grants in every state award money to small businesses to help them with their exporting efforts; one of the approved uses of the grant money is for translation services.
+In addition, STEP Grants in every state award money to small businesses to help them with their exporting efforts; one approved use of the grant money is translation services.

-And the US Commercial Service, alongside it’s online learning partner Export-U, provides a host of free resources, starting with an Export Readiness assessment to determine a company’s best course of action.
+The US Commercial Service and its online learning partner, Export-U, provide free resources, starting with an Export Readiness assessment to determine a company’s best course of action.
 Find out if you’re Ready to Export as a new, expanding, or experienced exporter.
-Or depending on your export readiness, read a primer on exporting, find domestic support, or develop an export plan, all with the virtual, one-on-one assistance of the USCS.
+Or, depending on your export readiness, read a primer on exporting, find domestic support, or develop an export plan, all with the virtual, one-on-one assistance of the USCS.

 trade balance